PianoTV host: Allysia

-My name is Allysia Kerney and I’m the writer/composer/teacher/blogger/video-er of PianoTV.net.
+My name is Allysia Van Betuw and I’m the writer/composer/teacher/blogger/video-er of PianoTV.net.
 I’ve been teaching piano to people of all ages and levels, from three-year old beginners, to youth and teenagers, to retired adults, since 2005.
 This website is the product of my desire to branch out and share music in new ways, and to provide a coherent framework for beginners.

 A large majority of the music that I share on this site is stuff I’ve composed or arranged, for several reasons: I wanted to freely share music without worrying about copyright issues, and because I wanted to provide songs that stem from a broad range of sources – pop, folk, jazz, and my favorite, classical.

-After the basics are learned, I try to get all my students to use books from the Royal Conservatory of Music, since it’s a well-loved school with a great collection of songs, categorized in “grades” – so if you ever hear someone say ‘I have my grade nine in piano, this is what they mean.
-The RCM also offers exams in Canada and the US, which is a great motivator – nothing better than a looming exam date to push the practicing!
+After the basics are learned, I try to get all my students into the Royal Conservatory of Music, since it’s a well-loved school with a great collection of songs, categorized in “grades” – so if you ever hear someone say ‘I have my grade nine in piano, this is what they mean.
+(That, or the ABRSM).

 Enjoy the lessons, and don’t hesitate to contact me with any questions and/or comments.